 Spanish Governor's Palace

-Described by National Graphic as the most beautiful building in San Antonio, the diminutive palace once served as the headquarters for the Spanish rulers of this region.
-The ten-room building is built in the Spanish Colonial style, and although the exact date isn't know, it could have been erected as early as 1722.
-The lovely building is filled with treasures and historical relics from the 18th century and the patio flows onto a relaxing garden that is perfect for contemplating the glory of times past.
-The palace is an easy walk from the San Antonio Riverwalk and it tis worth taking some time out of exploring the Riverwalk to take a look at the palace.
-On the last Sunday of every month a living history group visits in period costume and shares information and reenactments with visitors.
+Described by National Geographic as the most beautiful building in San Antonio, the diminutive palace once served as the headquarters for the Spanish rulers of this region.
+Built in the Spanish Colonial style, it is said to have been erected as early as 1722.
+The lovely building is filled with treasures and historical relics from the 18th century and the patio flows onto a relaxing garden perfect for contemplation.
+The palace is an easy walk from the San Antonio River Walk, while on the last Sunday of every month a living history group visits in period costume and performs reenactments.